 The process of review by the PSC and Audit Compliance Partner assists in identifying both general and specific quality control concerns.
 The reviews of the firm's audit work are performed to ensure the firm is compliant with the requirements of ISQC (UK) 1.
 In the twelvemonth period ended 31 May 2022, overall, the firm achieved its longstanding average benchmark that at least 85% of the files reviewed required either minor or no improvements.
-The number of audit files reviewed together with the percentage of those that required either minor or no improvements in the last five years is as follows:
+The number of audit files reviewed together with the percentage of those that did not require major improvements in the last five years is as follows:

-2022 2021 2020 2019 2018 5-year summary Number of audit files reviewed 27 29 32 29 28 145 % of those files that were identified as requiring either no or minor improvements 85% 86% 84% 93% 78% 85%
+2022 2021 2020 2019 2018 5-year summary Number of audit files reviewed 27 29 32 29 28 145 % of those files that were identified as not requiring major improvements 85% 86% 84% 93% 78% 85%